famendola1/Worksheet-Digitalization/README.md

 <p align="center"> <i> Figure 8 </i> </p>

 For each specific course page, a list of all the names of the students in the course is displayed (Figure 7).
 The admin will be able to import new students with a csv file formatted as depicted in figure 9 or the admin can manually add new students to that class page with the "Add Student" button (Figure 8).
+For the student import, our app only looks at the second and third columns of the csv file for the necessary information to create a student.
+All other columns are ignored.
+The csv file must also incude a header as our app expects a csv file with a header.
 Existing students can be edited with the "Edit" button or removed with the "Remove" button.
 Removing a student simply removes the student from that course but if re-added, all past information will still be available.
 All students are shared among admins.

 ![](images/Figure9.png)
 <p align="center"> <i> Figure 9 </i> </p>